 Like many other cities in Germany, Mainz has its share of beautiful sites and exciting activities to offer.
 The city, which serves as the capital of Palatinate federal land near Frankfurt-am-Main, is famous for many things.

 From its old quaint houses, a famous cathedral, a museum, and its rich history spanning over 2,000 years, Mainz tourist attractions are endless.
 The ancient city is home to several globally renowned festivals, such as Mainzer Fastnacht (Mainz Carnival), a famous 19th century festival that attracts crowds of more than half a million spectators each winter!

 The city is also the motherland of Johannes Gutenberg.
 He’s the German goldsmith, inventor, and publisher who introduced mechanical movable-type printing presses to Europe.

-As an industrial center and the wine capital of Germany, you can never run out of things to do in Mainz.
-You just need to find your way there.
+As an industrial center and the wine capital of Germany, you can never run out of things to do in Mainz once you find your way there.
 We’re big fans of Mainz, and here are some of the best things to do in Mainz and the surrounding areas as chosen by our editorial staff and writers.

-Fun Things to Do in Mainz
+Things to Do in Mainz, Germany

 1. Tour Mainz Cathedral

 Landesmuseum, also known as the Mainz State Museum, is home to a huge collection of items and artifacts ranging from art and culture, all relating to the city’s history.
 The Mainz Museum’s history goes back to 1803 when Napoleon Bonaparte (a French military general, the country’s first emperor, and one of the world’s prominent leaders) reigned.

 He transformed military organization and training, reorganized education, sponsored the Napoleonic Code, and rooted the long-lasting Concordat with the Pope.